smartduke/escapeartist_ai/README.md

 ## 🌟 Overview

-**Infoxai** is a next-generation AI-powered search engine that revolutionizes how you discover and interact with information.
-Unlike traditional search engines, Infoxai understands context, provides comprehensive answers, and cites reliable sources - all powered by advanced AI technology.
+**EscapeArtist AI** is a next-generation AI-powered search engine that revolutionizes how you discover and interact with information.
+Unlike traditional search engines, EscapeArtist AI understands context, provides comprehensive answers, and cites reliable sources - all powered by advanced AI technology.

 ## ✨ Key Features